r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![C obfuscation](http://i65.tinypic.com/11kjeqh.png)

-      HINT: #include <windows.h> lib to template.c if you wish to transform it into an M$ exec (mingw32 compiled).
+      HINT: #include <windows.h> into template.c if you wish to transform it into an M$ exec (mingw32 compiled).

 <br /><br />